ampl/gsl/doc/histogram.rst

 .. function:: size_t gsl_histogram_min_bin (const gsl_histogram * h)

    This function returns the index of the bin containing the minimum value.
-In the case where several bins contain the same maximum value the smallest index is returned.
+In the case where several bins contain the same minimum value the smallest index is returned.

 .. index::